Togtja/Eu4_TimeNotifi/README.md

 The OpenGL Loading Library I went with

 [stb](https://github.com/nothings/stb)
-Used to be able to load png/jpg images to OpenGL textures
+Used for loading png/jpg images to OpenGL textures

-### Cmake extracted (CMake fill fetch these from their repos)
+### Cmake extracted (CMake will fetch these from their repos)

 [OpenAL soft](https://github.com/kcat/openal-soft)
-Used to be  able to fetch your audio driver and play sounds
+Used for fetching your audio driver and play sounds

 [libsndfile](https://github.com/libsndfile/libsndfile)
 Used for reading wav file to load in to OpenAL-soft.
 I want to be able to support more audio formats than just `.wav`